 As of April 19, 2015 the orginal version of the film is replaced above with a new – second – edition of the documentary with updated statistics.

-For watching directly on YouTube follow one of these links : youtu.be or youtube.com
+For free watching this new (second) version of our film directly at YouTube follow one of these 2 links : youtu.be oryoutube.com

 During the Nazi occupation of Belgium 28 train convoys with over 25,000 Jews and 351 Roma left Mechelen towards the Auschwitz extermination camp.